Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Psychologist and Creator of Head Start Program

-Edmund Gordon (1921) is the federal Head Start program architect and founding director of research.
-Trained as a psychologist, Gordon is a leading scholar on divergent learning styles, whose research has encouraged educational institutions worldwide to diversify their methods to meet the needs of a wide variety of students.
+Edmund Gordon is the federal Head Start program architect and founding director of research.
+Trained as a psychologist, Gordon is a leading scholar on divergent learning styles.
+His research has encouraged schools to diversify their teaching methods the wide variety of students they serve.

 Gordon was also one of the first educators to focus on closing the opportunity gap.
 He worked tirelessly on this initiative while chairing the College Board's National Task Force on Minority High Achievement.
 Gordon has devoted his long career to improving educational opportunities for all students, especially students of color.